r-i-c-h/socket-chat-monorepo_alpha/README.md

 # socket-chat-monorepo_alpha

-Combining Server and Client for a React + Socket.io chatty chat
+Combining a Socket.io server and a React client for a simple chat-room system

+## Bugs to Fix

+No Bugs to report at the moment...

+## Dev Notes

+If need for monitoring socket-io server, maybe install https://github.com/drewblaisdell/monitor.io